junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean glares at him, "I'm not one of your ducks!
 So what, I just hallucinated everything, imagined him as a ghost, and everything, is that it?"

 "Not at all," Zachariah meets his eyes.
 "Real place, real hunting.
-Just modified some of your memories -- all of it, actually -- you should thank me."
+Just modified some of your memories -- all of it, actually -- you should thank me.
+You were actually happy for a while, didn't you?"

-"I have absolutely no interest of thanking you."
+"I have absolutely no interest in thanking you."
 Dean almost spits.
 "You made him a freaking ghost!"

 "Well, that part is slightly unplanned and unexpected, like things always were, when it comes to the two of you."
-Zachariah wrinkles his nose like he smells something filthy.
-"He decided to sneak into this pocket universe, to take a watch duty, as he put in.
-I didn't know, but it doesn't take a genius to figure out what he was thinking when he jumped in: he must have wanted to be able to contact with you, but doesn't necessarily need to be seen by you.
+Zachariah wrinkles his nose like he smells something unpleasant.
+"He decided to sneak into this pocket universe, to take a watch duty, as he may put it.
+I didn't know at first, but it doesn't take a genius to figure out what he was thinking when he jumped in: he must have wanted to be able to reach you when he feels you can't handle something, but doesn't necessarily need to be seen by you.
 Guess what, the best watching seat is a ghost in your apartment.
-The rest is all your doing."
+But he doesn't know his memory would be warped by the world.
+He has to follow the rule too, after all.
+The rest is all your own doing."

 "I bet you're having fun watching everything," Dean bites bitterly.
-"All those meetings and checkups, that's a joke for you, isn't it?"
+"All those meetings and checkups on me, that's a joke for you, isn't it?"

 "To prove to you that we are always right about you," Zachariah looks slightly offended.
 "You have to re-meet yourself, but we've always known you!
-You're destined to do this, you're a hunter.
+You're destined to do this; you're a hunter!
 How long does it take to wear back that flannel, break and enter, and back on your old track, hmm?
-Even when you have all the decent job, no family issue, no childhood trauma, you'd still be back on this road.
+Even when you have everything a normal human has, a decent job, no daddy issues, no childhood trauma, you'd still be back on this road.
 This is destiny!
-What you're meant to do!"
+It's what you're meant to do!"

 "Angel or not, I'll stab you in the face."
 Dean grits his teeth.